Misbah El-Ahdab

-El-Ahdab holds a bachelor's degree in Business Administration from European Business School Paris and another degree in Economics from London School of Economics.
-He is Vice-president of the cross-confessional Democratic Renewal Movement that he co-founded in 2001 with MP Nassib Lahoud and other politicians.
+El-Ahdab holds a bachelor's degree in Business Administration from European Business School Paris and a degree in Economics from London School of Economics.
+He is vice-president and co-founder of the cross-confessional Democratic Renewal Movement.
 He is also President of the Lebanese-Italian Friendship Association.

-Lebanese Protests
+Lebanese protests

 On October 18, 2019, El-Ahdab attempted to participate in a people's protest held in Tripoli.
 Widespread protests were erupting in Lebanon due to economic and political instability (see 2019–20 Lebanese protests).
 The protesters vehemently denied El-Ahdab participation in a people's movement against all politicians, and began throwing plastic and glass bottles at him and his convoy.
-Although two of El-Ahdab's bodyguards returned fire with assault rifles, it is unclear who opened fire on the protesters, killing two people and injuring at least four.
+Two of El-Ahdab's bodyguards returned fire with assault rifles, injuring several protestors.
+No one was killed, despite rumors circulating that two people were killed.